Salaah01/visualCSV/README.md

 sudo sh get-docker.sh
 ```

-The application runs 5 services and does not specify any `deploy` rules in `docker-compose.prod.yml`.
-You may wish to edit this to include replicas and other settings.
+The application runs 5 services with 3 replicas of the web service.
+You may wish to edit this to include other replicas and settings.
 Having 5 services does not mean that you must have 5 machines, all of the services can be run from a single machine.

-**Initialise Swarm**
+### Initialise Swarm

 On one of your machines, run `docker swarm init  --advertise-addr <ip address>`.
 This will initialise the swarm and provide two commands using which you can either add a worker to the swarm or add a manager.
 We will add 4 other managers, to do so, run `docker swarm join-token manager` on each of the other machines.

-**Update Environment Variables**
+### Update Environment Variables

 ```bash
 bash quick_start_env_files.sh